SCHIZOPHRENIA FOR A LEVEL

 NEURAL CORRELATES AND SCHIZOPHRENIA

-A neural correlate is a feature of the brain that is linked to a particular behaviour or mental state.
+A neural correlate is a measurable feature of the brain that is associated with a particular behaviour or mental state.
+Neural correlates can involve differences in:

-Example: people who lose the ability to produce speech often have damage to Broca’s area in the left frontal lobe.
-This repeated pattern suggests that Broca’s area is closely linked to speech production.
+For example, individuals who lose the ability to produce speech often show damage to Broca’s area in the left frontal lobe.
+When the same brain area is repeatedly linked to the same functional loss across different individuals, this suggests a close relationship between that brain region and the behaviour.

-In clinical psychology, neural correlates are used to link features in the brain with mental disorders.
-For example, if a group of patients with similar symptoms also share a similar brain abnormality, that abnormality is described as a neural correlate of the disorder.
+In clinical psychology, neural correlates are used to link brain features to mental disorders.
+If a group of individuals with the same disorder also share the same brain abnormality, that abnormality is described as a neural correlate of the disorder.

 NEURAL CORRELATES IN SCHIZOPHRENIA